liggiorgio/ogd/Docs/GameConcept.md

 “Embark on a journey to fight back the forces of evil, one puzzle at a time.”

 ### Introduction
-In a faraway kingdom, an ancient danger threatens the people of that peaceful land.
-But you and your friends are there to fight back the evil and free people from slavery.
-Every battle will be a step forward to chasing away the baddies, but a mystery about their presence in these lands is yet to be discovered...
+In a faraway kingdom, an ancient danger threatens the people of those peaceful lands.
+The enemy, the Dreary Army, wants to bring dullness and boredom upon the realm and reduce every inhabitant to a vapid being.
+An Unnamed Hero and their loyal bird Zeely were chosen for this perilous journey to save everyone from eternal nothingness.
+The Hero and Zeely will fight to chase away the baddies once and for all.
+But the presence of Evil in these lands is just one of the mysteries to be unravelled...

 ### Description (of the game)
 This puzzle game features a story-driven single-player mode, immersing the player in playful Match-3 sessions to fight the Dreary Army and set Ludenia free.
 And when the player runs out of enemies, here comes the multiplayer mode: they can team together with a friend to overwhelm the Army once again, or challenge each other in turn-based 1v1 matches.
 In-game progress unlocks trophies, achievements, avatar titles and collectables.